 18. Orange Custard

 Total time: 4 hours and 25 minutes (including chilling time)

 Orange custard is similar to traditional custard but with an impression of fresh orange.
-You can expect the dessert to have a creamy, velvety texture with a signature flavor of eggs and vanilla.
+You can expect the top-notch egg yolk-based recipe to have a creamy, velvety texture that will give you an unforgettable mouth feel.

 When making custard in general and orange custard in particular, it’s essential to cook the mixture over medium heat in a large saucepan and stir constantly.
 Otherwise, the heat distribution won’t be even, and the mix will easily curdle.